-The Saving Smiles Program is a collaboration between UF Health, the UF College of Dentistry, the Rotary Club of Gainesville, the Children’s Trust of Alachua County and Santa Fe College.
+The Saving Smiles Program is a collaboration between UF Health, the UF College of Dentistry, the Rotary Club of Gainesville and the Children’s Trust of Alachua County.
 Saving Smiles promotes children’s oral health by offering free, on-site preventive and limited dental care through collaboration with community partners.
 The Saving Smiles program is made possible through funding from the Rotary Club of Gainesville and the Children’s Trust of Alachua County.
 Thank you!

 Untreated dental problems can cause a number of issues, ranging from pain and infection to missed school days and lower classroom performance.
 Our goal is to give children and families the knowledge and resources to achieve optimal oral health and maintain healthy smiles throughout life.

 Saving Smiles Appointment Request

 Thank you for your interest in the Saving Smiles Program.
 Please fill out the form below and one of our program coordinators will call you to schedule an appointment.

 - WHERE: Community organizations throughout Alachua County

 - WHO: Children ages 17 and under